morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 ```
 -----

-Determine the names of the network interfaces.
+Determine the names and state of the network interfaces.
 ```
-$ ip link show
 $ ip a
 ```
 Note: If the interface names are not `eth0` and `wlan0`,
 then the interface names used in your system will have to replace
 `eth0` and `wlan0` for the remainder of this document.

-Note: You may assign a MAC address to your bridge, the same as your
-physical device ?, adding the line MACAddress=xx:xx:xx:xx:xx:xx
-in the NetDev section below.

 -----